Huntingdonshire: Proposed revival of administrative county

 The Local Government Boundary Commission for England (1992) considered in the 1990s the case for making a Huntingdonshire unitary authority as part of a general structural review of English local government that led to unitary authorities in two other English counties that had been abolished: Rutland and Herefordshire.

-The Draft Recommendations envisaged three possible scenarios for structural change in Cambridgeshire: the preferred option and the third option had a unitary Huntingdonshire, whilst the second option would have seen Huntingdonshire combine with Peterborough and Fenland to form a "Peterborough and Huntingdonshire" unitary authority.
-The Final Recommendations of the Commission for Cambridgeshire recommended no change in the status quo in Cambridgeshire.
+The draft recommendations envisaged three possible scenarios for structural change in Cambridgeshire: the preferred option and the third option had a unitary Huntingdonshire, whilst the second option would have seen Huntingdonshire combine with Peterborough and Fenland to form a "Peterborough and Huntingdonshire" unitary authority.
+The Final recommendations of the commission for Cambridgeshire recommended no change in the status quo in Cambridgeshire.
 The districts of Peterborough and Huntingdonshire were referred back to the commission for reconsideration in 1995.
 The commission recommended the creation of a Peterborough unitary authority, but proposed that Huntingdonshire remain part of the shire county of Cambridgeshire, noting that "there was no exceptional county allegiance to Huntingdonshire, as had been perceived in Rutland and Herefordshire."

 David McKie writing in The Guardian in October 1994 noted that "Writers-in demanded an independent Huntingdon; but MORI's more broadly based poll showed that most Huntingdonians – that is, most of [Prime Minister] John Major's electors – were content to stay part of Cambridgeshire."

+Ahead of the government's simplification of local government to only unitary authorities, Huntingdonshire District Council has been developing a business case for reviving Huntingdonshire as a standalone unitary authority.